IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 The flag goes to logic 1 when the overflow occurs.

 #### Enable the Timer 2 Interrupt
 The Overflow Flag can trigger an interrupt as well, if interrupts are enabled.
+The interrupt is what will wake up the sleeping processor.

 The example enables the Timer 2 Overflow interrupt.